quicwg/ops-drafts/draft-ietf-quic-applicability.md

 however, fallback MUST not silently violate the application's expectation of confidentiality or integrity of its payload data.

-Moreover, while encryption (in this case TLS) is inseparable integrated with QUIC, TLS negotiation over TCP can be blocked.
+Moreover, while encryption (in this case TLS) is inseparably integrated with QUIC, TLS negotiation over TCP can be blocked.
 In case it is RECOMMENDED to abort the connection, allowing the application to present a suitable prompt to the user that secure communication is unavailable.